Port San Luis commissioner under fire for violating the Brown Act

 Port San Luis Harbor District Commissioner Bob Vessely is facing a public reprimand at Tuesday’s board meeting for providing confidential documents to a third party in violation of the Brown Act.

 After participating in a Feb.
 9 closed session board meeting about anticipated litigation regarding an employee issue, Vessely emailed confidential documents to another party though his Port San Luis Harbor District email.
-After discovering the legal violation, district officials recommended the board vote to reprimand Vessely.
+In light of the legal breach, district officials are recommending the board vote to reprimand Vessely.

 Vessely is married to Susan Devine, who was one of former San Luis Obispo County Supervisor Adam Hill’s legislative aids.